 Manchester City - Tinder

-Manchester City entered a multi-year partnership with the dating app in April of this year, announcing the deal with an absolutely horrific blimp.
+Manchester City entered a multi-year partnership with the dating app in April of 2018, announcing the deal with an absolutely horrific blimp.

 Calling all football fans ⚽ Get ready for the #perfectmatch!
 Tinder has taken to the skies to say we swipe right on Manchester City FC.
 Join us as we kick off an exciting new partnership with @ManCity and Cityzens all over the world.
 It’s going to be a game changer pic.twitter.com/ds9RNZkK3y